Statin Myopathy and Exercise: Do Statins Damage Muscle in People Who Lift?

 This is a transcription of the podcast, which is available on iTunes, SoundCloud, or YouTube.
 But first, a brief comment on this topic.
 This is …

 Dr. Feigenbaum: Hey, welcome back to the Barbell Medicine Podcast.
 I’m Dr. Feigenbaum, I’m joined here with Dr. Baraki.
-This is another Q&A …
+This is another Q&A episode, and …

 17.1 (<<<PDF available here) A brief introduction and then we can get right into this.
 I’m Jordan.
 I’m a lifter, a doctor, and I help people …